It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

-Produces spray capable of reaching 32.8 feet. with its trio of 360-degree rotating arms and 80 psi.
+Produces spray capable of reaching 32.8 feet.
+Features a trio of 360-degree rotating arms and 80 psi.
 Easy to operate and reasonably quiet.
-Falls in the middle of the price range.
+This unit falls in the middle of the price range.

 Some plastic components feel flimsy.
 A few owners report broken pieces with normal use.